Self-determination theory: Alcohol use

 According to SDT, individuals who attribute their actions to external circumstances rather than internal mechanisms are far more likely to succumb to peer pressure.
 In contrast, individuals who consider themselves autonomous tend to be initiators of actions rather than followers.
-Research examining the relationship between SDT and alcohol use among college students has indicated that individuals with the former criteria for decision making are associated with greater alcohol consumption and drinking as a function of social pressure.
-For instance, in a study conducted by Knee and Neighbors, external factors in the individuals who claim to not be motivated by internal factors were found to be associated with drinking for extrinsic reasons, and with stronger perceptions of peer pressure, which in turn was related to heavier alcohol use.
-Given the evidence suggesting a positive association between an outward motivation and drinking, and the potential role of perceived social influence in this association, understanding the precise nature of this relationship seems important.
+Research examining the relationship between SDT and alcohol use among college students has indicated that individuals with the former criteria for decision-making are associated with greater alcohol consumption and drinking as a function of social pressure.
+For instance, in a study conducted by Knee and Neighbors, external factors in the individuals who claim not to be motivated by internal factors were found to be associated with drinking for extrinsic reasons and with stronger perceptions of peer pressure, which in turn was related to heavier alcohol use.
+Given the evidence suggesting a positive association between outward motivation and drinking and the potential role of perceived social influence in this association, understanding the precise nature of this relationship seems important.
 Further, it may be hypothesized that the relationship between self-determination and drinking may be mediated to some extent by the perceived approval of others.

-healthy eating
+Healthy eating

-Self-determination theory offers an explanatory framework to predict healthy eating and other dietary behavior.
-Research on SDT in the domain of eating regulation is still in its early stages and most of these studies were conducted in high income settings.
-In support of SDT, A recent study in an urban township population in South Africa found that frequency of fruit, vegetable and non-refined starch intake was associated with identified regulation and negatively associated with introjected regulation among people with (pre)diabetes.
+Self-determination theory offers an explanatory framework to predict healthy eating and other dietary behaviors.
+Research on SDT in the domain of eating regulation is still in its early stages and most of these studies were conducted in high-income settings.
+In support of SDT, A recent study in an urban township population in South Africa found that frequency of fruit, vegetable, and non-refined starch intake was associated with identified regulation and negatively associated with introjected regulation among people with prediabetes.
 The same study found perceived competence and relatedness to be positively associated with identified regulation and negatively associated with introjected regulation.
-In more concrete wording, individuals who experience support from friends or family and who feel competent in maintaining a healthy diet were more likely to become motivated by their own values such as having a good health.
-Motivation linked to pressure from others or feelings of guilt or shame showed to be negatively associated with maintaining a healthy diet.
+In more concrete wording, individuals who experience support from friends or family and who feel competent in maintaining a healthy diet are more likely to become motivated by their own values, such as having good health.
+Motivation linked to pressure from others or feelings of guilt or shame is negatively associated with maintaining a healthy diet.